Edwaahh/Discrete_Event_Simulator/README.md

 The human servers are allowed to take occasional breaks.
 When a server finishes serving a customer, there is a probability Pr that the server takes a rest for a random amount of time T. During the break, the server does not serve the next waiting customer.
 Upon returning from the break, the server serves the next customer in the queue immediately.

 Self-Checkout

 To reduce waiting time, self-checkout counters have been set-up.
 These self-checkout counters are automated and never need to rest.
 Customers queue up for the self-checkout counter in the same way as human servers.
 There is one shared queue for all self-checkout counter.

 Customers' Choice of Queue

 As before, when a customer arrives, he or she first scans through the servers (in order, from 1 to k) to see if there is an idle server (i.e. not serving a customer and not resting).
 If there is one, the customer will go to the server to be served.
 Otherwise, a typical customer just chooses the first queue (while scanning from servers 1 to k) that is still not full to join.

 However, other than the typical customer, a greedy customer is introduced that always chooses the queue with the fewest customers to join.
-In the case of a tie, the customer breaks the tie by choosing the first one while scanning from servers 1 to k.

-If a customer cannot find any queue to join, it will leave the shop.
+In the case of a tie, the customer breaks the tie by choosing the first one while scanning from servers 1 to k.If a customer cannot find any queue to join, it will leave the shop.

 Randomized Arrival and Service Time